 What You Need to Know About Hiring Overqualified Candidates

-With the national unemployment rate still at 5.9% because of the pandemic, you might notice when screening resumes there’s been an uptick in overqualified applicants.
+With the national unemployment rate at 3.9%, you might notice when screening resumes there’s been an uptick in overqualified applicants.
 That isn’t necessarily a bad thing.
 Experienced candidates can be gems in their companies bringing a wealth of information and leadership abilities.
 But they also come with their own sets of criteria when it comes to matching them with the appropriate company, and you want to make sure they are the right hire.
 Read on to learn how to evaluate if an overqualified candidate is the right fit for your team.

 Verify the Basics